-- A combined LMF and MOWF could be accommodated at the Lancaster North A site, located west of SR 14 and north of Avenue D in the Rosamond Rural Landscape Unit. - Separate LMF and MOWF with the LMF located at the Avenue M LMF site in the Lancaster/Palmdale Landscape Unit and the MOWF located at the Lancaster North B site in the Rosamond Rural Landscape Unit. - A combined LMF and MOWF located at the Avenue M site located on the west side of the B-P Build Alternatives and to the west of Sierra Highway.

-The Lancaster North A/B LMF/MOWF sites would be located west of Sierra Highway and SR 14 and north of Avenue D. This area is undeveloped desert landscape.
+The LMF and MOWF would be situated in the Antelope Valley.
+A combined LMF and MOWF could be accommodated at the Lancaster North A site, located west of SR 14 and north of Avenue D in the Rosamond Rural Landscape Unit.
+Alternatively, if the LMF and MOWF were in separate locations, the LMF would be located at the Avenue M LMF site and the MOWF would be located at the Lancaster North B site in the Lancaster/Palmdale Landscape Unit.
+The Avenue M LMF site is located on the west side of the B-P Build Alternatives and to the west of Sierra Highway.
+The Lancaster North A combined LMF MOWF site/Lancaster North B MOWF site would be located west of Sierra Highway and SR 14 and north of Avenue D. This area is undeveloped desert landscape.
 There are no sensitive viewer groups near this site.

-The Avenue M site extends generally between Avenue L and Avenue N, just west of Sierra Highway.
+The Avenue M LMF Zone extends generally between Avenue L and Avenue M, just west of Sierra Highway.
 This zone contains several undeveloped or vacant parcels, as well as a mix of light industrial, commercial, and motel uses.
 The area immediately west of the site is characterized by undeveloped, flat terrain with sparse vegetation.
 The area west of Sierra Highway and north and south of the site is characterized by heterogeneous commercial and light industrial uses.
-The closest sensitive viewers are the residential neighborhoods approximately 0.75-mile northwest of the site.
+The closest sensitive viewers are the residential neighborhoods approximately 0.75 mile northwest of the site.
 No Section 4(f) resources are within approximately 3 miles of either site.

-Because no sensitive viewers are within 0.5 mile of the LMF and MOWF sites, the introduction of industrial structures associated with the LMF and MOWF facilities would not affect visual quality.
+Because no sensitive viewers are within 0.5 mile of either LMF/MOWF site, the introduction of industrial structures associated with the LMF and MOWF facilities would not affect visual quality.